 Complete all the fields accurately.

-Registration is confirmed only upon receipt of full payment.
+Registration is confirmed only upon receipt of full payment, as stated in the payment instructions.

-A confirmation email will be sent to your registered email address, including a link to book the venue hotel at a special rate for ISC 2026.
+A confirmation email will be sent to your registered email address, including a link to book the venue hotel at a special rate for ISC 2027.